mucsci-students/2021sp-475-SpecterAdvent/README.md

 # Mac
- If you own a MAC and cannot open the file due to security reasons, then go to System Preferences -> Security and Privacy and you should be able to open the game from there using the open anyways button
+click on the SpecterAdventMac.app and click view raw If you own a MAC and cannot open the file due to security reasons, then go to System Preferences -> Security and Privacy and you should be able to open the game from there using the open anyways button